Tunable hole spin-photon interaction based on g-matrix modulation

 As an example, the sweet lines for transverse coupling ($\beta_\parallel=0$) enable spin-microwave photon quantum state transfer \cite{Beaudoin2016} with fidelities reaching $\sim 97\%$ for realistic noise, typically limited by the photon losses in the resonator (see SM~\cite{suppmat}).
 Single holes have already demonstrated coherence times of the order of tens of $\mu$s on such sweet lines \cite{Piot2022}.
 In principle, it is also possible to leverage the longitudinal coupling at finite $\ef_y$ to mediate CZ gates or ZZ interactions between distant qubits~\cite{roos2008ion,Jin2012,Harvey2018,Schuetz2017,Schuetz2019,suppmat}.
-Nevertheless, regimes where $\beta_\parallel$ is large are hot spots for two-level dephasing induced by charge noise~\cite{Piot2022}, which may compromise the experimental demonstration of coherent spin manipulation.
+Nevertheless, regimes where $\beta_\parallel$ is large are hot spots for two-level dephasing induced by charge noise~\cite{Connors2019,Chanrion2020,Piot2022}, which may compromise the experimental demonstration of coherent spin manipulation.

 This difficulty can be overcome by exploiting the second-order longitudinal coupling proportional to the {\it curvature} $\gt''(\vg)$ of the $\gt$-matrix~\cite{Didier2015,roos2008ion, Kerman2013, Billangeon2015, Richer2016, Royer2017, Schuetz2017, Schuetz2019, Harvey2018, Bottcher2021, Ruskov2019, Ruskov2021}.
 Curvature coupling indeed prevails at $\ef_y=0$, where $\beta_\parallel=\beta_\perp=0$, so that the qubit is insensitive (to first-order) to both charge noise dephasing and relaxation.